 RESOLVED, that any surplus funds remaining in the Association's budget at the end of the fiscal year shall be applied to the following year's budget as provided for in IRS Revenue Ruling 70-604.

-This sample resolution is an example of a formal resolution used by some associations.
-The vote can also done without the "WHEREAS" and "RESOLVED" formalities.
-Since the resolution does not require a secret vote, approval can be done either by a membership voice vote at the annual meeting or by placing it on the ballot.
+The above resolution is an example of a formal resolution used by some associations.
+The resolution can also done without the "WHEREAS" and "RESOLVED" formalities.